 Personal accident insurance

-For personal accident insurance the employer must buy executives coverage for five times the annual gross salary (AGS), and six times the AGS asked for permanent disability.
+For personal accident insurance, the employer must buy executives coverage for five times the annual gross salary for death (AGS) and six times the AGS for permanent disability.

-The employer must enroll executives and their families into the FASI fund which pays medical expenses up to a certain limit.
-This fund is usually handled through payroll.
+The employer must enroll executives and their families into the FASI fund, which pays medical expenses up to a certain limit.
+This fund is usually handled through the payroll.